junming259/UWStereoNet_disparity/README.md

 --right_dir data/test/right/ \
 --gpu 1
 ```
-Note: make sure the shape of input image is dividable by 32
+Note: make sure the shape of input inference image is dividable by 32

 # Citations